-The percentage of Grade 5+ in English and maths for our Pupil Premium students was 58% which is above the national average of all students (50%).
+The percentage of Grade 5+ in English and maths for our Pupil Premium students was 48% which is above the national average of all students (45%).
 Again, this is very positive although there remains a gap between our PP students and the rest of our cohort.
-We will maintain this as one of our targets.